Research Interests: industrial organization, health economics, public economics, education

 Professor Swanson also studies the factors affecting high achievement in secondary education.
 Recent work includes studies on gender disparities and school quality.

-Jason Abaluck, Ashley Swanson, Jonathan Gruber (Under Review), Prescription Drug Use under Medicare Part D: A Linear Model of Nonlinear Budget Sets.
+Jason Abaluck, Ashley Swanson, Jonathan Gruber (2018), Prescription Drug Use under Medicare Part D: A Linear Model of Nonlinear Budget Sets, Journal of Public Economics, 164, pp. 106-138.

-Abstract: Medicare Part D enrollees face a complicated decision: they dynamically choose prescription drug consumption in each period given difficult-to-find prices and a non-linear budget set.
-We use Part D claims data to estimate a flexible model of consumption that accounts for non-linear prices, dynamic responses, and salience.
+Abstract: Medicare Part D enrollees face a complicated decision: they dynamically choose prescription drug consumption in each period given difficult-to-find prices and a nonlinear budget set.
+We use Part D claims data to estimate a flexible model of consumption that accounts for nonlinear prices, dynamic responses, and salience.
 We use reduced form price responses from a linear regression of consumption on coverage range prices to compare performance under several models of behavior.
 We find small price elasticities, substantial myopia, and that salient characteristics impact consumption beyond their effect on prices.
-A hyperbolic discounting model with salience ts the data best.
+A hyperbolic discounting model with salience fits the data best.

 Abstract: This paper considers a relatively new form of financing for social services, the “social impact bond (SIB).”
 Proponents of SIBs argue that they present a solution to several problems in funding social services, including performance incentives and risk allocation.
 Using a simple model, we first demonstrate that, despite their apparent novelty, SIBs in concept need not produce any difference in outcome from standard financing arrangements with private nonprofit firms.
 We then argue that SIBs will lead to greater program success if investors’ effort responds to incentives and can positively influence outcomes, either directly (e.g., effort exerted in production) or indirectly (e.g., effort devoted to screening), but are unlikely to do so otherwise.
 We conclude that, as in the more general theoretical literature, the value of this particular application in terms of funding innovation will be strongly context-dependent.